 Gambling laws in the UK

 So, you’ve decided to visit the British Isles, to marvel at the sights, comment on the weather, enjoy all the different accents available to you, and, of course, to gamble.
+You may know that British people love to bet on everything, the sex of the Royal Baby or the next transfer in their favorite football club, reading articles like this one to help them.
 However, can you gamble in the UK?
 What are the rules for betting in general?
 Can the foreigners bet?
 Who regulates games of chance?
 We are here to find out.
 All you have to go through is a little bit of light reading and planning on how to spend your winnings.
 Cheers!

 The Gambling Act of 2005